 - Do a quick vacuum, sprinkling your carpet with baking soda before vacuuming to deodorize and revive the carpet fibers.

 The Bubble Up brush is one of my favorite items from Grove.
 It's so cool - you add soap and water under a perforated bottom and when you push the brush onto it, it automatically loads it with soap.
 Who knows, your family may just fight to see who gets to do the dishes with this little contraption!

-So grab your favorite cleaning supplies and then use my holiday cleaning tips to make your house feel festive and party-ready.
+No matter what your favorite cleaning supplies are, grab them and then use these holiday cleaning tips to make your house feel festive and party-ready.

 Disclosure: I received product and/or compensation for this post.
 As always, the opinions, thoughts, and projects are all mine and I will NEVER promote something I don't love and think you will find helpful - promise!
 For more info, you can read our entire disclosure page here.